telerik/kendo-ui-core/docs/php/introduction.md

 Both extensions should be enabled in the PHP configuration (php.ini).
 The [phpinfo](http://php.net/manual/en/function.phpinfo.php) function can be used to verify that PDO and the SQLite extensions are successfully installed.

-## Downloading and Installing Telerik UI for PHP
+## Download and Install Telerik UI for PHP

-Yoiu can download Telerik UI for PHP from the [official download page](http://www.telerik.com/download/php-ui).
+You can download Telerik UI for PHP from the [official download page](http://www.telerik.com/download/php-ui).
 The distribution zip file contains the following directories:

 *   **/js** - minified JavaScript files.